Creating the Future of Food with Cell-cultured Meat

 When will lab-grown meat be available?

 In Singapore, some restaurants have been authorized to serve cell-cultured meat.
 At the same time, similar ventures in the U.S. are gearing up, and the U.S. Department of Agriculture is considering labeling and regulatory protocols to ensure consumer safety.
 Beyond determining the material properties of the food to be bioprinted, the development of the “food ink” is one bottleneck facing this novel 3D bioprinting technique, some researchers argue.
-It is worth nothing that CELLINK is researching the use of plant-based bioinks as cell-friendly and edible options.
+It is worth noting that CELLINK is researching the use of plant-based bioinks as cell-friendly and edible options.